ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The digital asset identifier is a value that is derived by the applications utilized by the originator and the beneficiary prior to starting the asset transfer.

-The default format of the digital asset Identifier is JSON, with base64 encoding [RFC4648].

 The mechanism used to derive the digital asset identifier is outside the scope of the current document.

+The digital asset identifier is a JSON object, which may be encoded as a string in base64 [RFC4648].

 ### Asset Profile Identifier